rfshelley/Documentation/architecture/index.rst

 Web UI and IDE
 ^^^^^^^^^^^^^^

-The Web UI sits on top of all of the other technology and allows you to monitor your devices, hubs, locations and many other aspects of your SmartThings system.
+The Web UI sits on top of all of the other technology and allows you to monitor your devices, Hubs, Locations and many other aspects of your SmartThings system.

 You have full control of the configuration, including editing, adding, removing, and even creating SmartApps.
 To create, you write code within the IDE for SmartApps and Device Handlers.
-SmartThings also has an integrated simulator that allows you to simulate any devices, so it's not required to own the devices you develop for.
+SmartThings also has an integrated Simulator that allows you to simulate any devices, so it's not required to own the devices you develop for.

 Important concepts
 ------------------